 I’m sure you notice the obvious problem: sunset is not only at different times throughout the world, it also changes daily.

 The Rabbis allowed for that when codifying how Jews observe the Sabbath.
 Because these are not set times and you want to include all of a holiday in the day, Shabbat (and all other holidays) starts at the beginning of sundown and ends at the end of sundown, a difference of somewhere between 45 and 90 minutes, depending on your observance, but usually averaging around 70.
-Basically, we’re going a little over to make sure we’re definitely observing all of it.
+Basically, we’re going a little over in both directions to make sure we’re definitely observing all of it.

 If you’re in a part of the world with no day or no night (above the arctic circle or below the antarctic circle), the rules are confusing and to some degree it’s “choose a method and stick with it.”
 Judaism was invented in Israel, which…does not have that issue.